 - Cross-species microRNA-mediated mechanisms that regulate human gene expression

 - Understanding how the microRNA biogenesis and regulatory pathways are controlled

 - Human Genetics and Precision Medicine (coming January 2019) – subject coordinator

 - DNA sequencing Technologies – Biomedical Engineering undergraduate degree

-Hadzhiev, Y, Qureshi, HK, Wheatley, L, Cooper, L, Jasiulewicz, A, Van Nguyen, H, Wragg, JW, Poovathumkadavil, D, Conic, S, Bajan, S, Sik, A, Hutvàgner, G, Tora, L, Gambus, A, Fossey, JS & Müller, F 2019, 'A cell cycle-coordinated Polymerase II transcription compartment encompasses gene expression before global genome activation', Nature Communications, vol. 10, no. 1.View/Download from: UTS OPUS or Publisher's site
+Hadzhiev, Y, Qureshi, HK, Wheatley, L, Cooper, L, Jasiulewicz, A, Van Nguyen, H, Wragg, JW, Poovathumkadavil, D, Conic, S, Bajan, S, Sik, A, Hutvàgner, G, Tora, L, Gambus, A, Fossey, JS & Müller, F 2019, 'A cell cycle-coordinated Polymerase II transcription compartment encompasses gene expression before global genome activation.', Nature Communications, vol. 10, no. 1.View/Download from: Publisher's site

 The Argonaute 2 (Ago2) protein is an essential effector protein in miRNA-mediated